carlgieringer/sophistree/packages/browser-extension/README.md

 ## Publishing to Chrome Web Store

+Ensure:

-Ensure the version in `package.json` is up-to-date.
+- the version in `package.json` is up-to-date.
+- You have an `.env.production` file with the intended values.

 ```sh
 npm run build-prod